Watch Jack White play surprise London rooftop set to celebrate opening of Third Man Records

 Located on 1 Marshall Street in Soho, London (W1F 9BA), the new store officially opened to the public earlier this afternoon (September 25), with hundreds of people queuing around the block to get in.

+Victoria continued: “We were told to come back at 6.15pm and look up at Beak Street.
+Looking up, we can see some speakers to hopefully something will happen.
+I’m absolutely a Jack White super-fan.
+He’s amazing.
+I was absolutely in awe back when we saw him at the Islington Garage.
+Tonight could be iconic.
+Fuck yeah, Jack White!”

+Asked if they were fans of White’s new blue hair, Hywel replied, “I’m not going to lie, I think it’s a faux pas on his part – but I’m not going to bring it up if I meet him this evening”, while Victoria admitted that she “loved the blue hair – it’s a statement”.

-White, who was on hand to oversee proceedings, took to a neighbouring rooftop – owned by Damien Hirst – on Beak Street to deliver a performance in front of a Third Man Records banner.
+White, who was in town and on hand to oversee proceedings, then took to a neighbouring rooftop – owned by artist Damien Hirst – on Beak Street to deliver a performance on a balcony above a huge Third Man Records banner.

 He opened with The White Stripes‘ ‘Dead Leaves On The Dirty Ground’, after which he said to the crowd: “Good evening, London.”
 White then launched into ‘Lazarretto’, followed by The Raconteurs track ‘Steady As She Goes’, before which he asked those in attendance: “London, let me ask you a favour again, can you clap along with the snare drum?”